-Las Trampas strongly opposes the proposed budget cuts.
-Our community has endured underfunding for decades: the CA Department of Developmental Services has been shown to be underfunded annually by $1.9 billion, and this is one of the largest cuts that we have seen.
+Las Trampas strongly opposes this piece of legislation.
+Our community has endured underfunding for decades: the CA Department of Developmental Services has been shown to be underfunded annually by $1.9 billion, and this is the largest cut that we have seen.
 We are deeply concerned about the impact of this cut on access, equity, and quality of services for individuals with IDD.

 Las Trampas firmly believes that: